Global EmpireAbomiNATIONContact

 Because of the WHO recommendations HCQ is currently not longer used in large parts of the Anglo-American western world.
 But it was being used for several months prior to this recommendation, also in the United States.
 And it is still being used in pretty much the rest of the world.
 This begs the question whether those months of HCQ usage were a total waste of pharmaceuticals, money and false hope... or not.
 As shown in previous studies there are a lot of positive outcomes of HCQ use on COVID-19 under certain conditions.
 It would be highly unlikely that so many medical authorities all over the world were using HCQ if it didn't show any positive effect on COVID-19 patients at all.

 The conclusions of several high profile studies, by for example the UK and the WHO, simply excluded known preconditions for effective use of HCQ.
-And given the fact that this knowledge was widely available (it took me relatively little time and effort to find it out) it is highly suspicious that top scientists of high profile studies do not mention anything about these preconditions at all.
-This must have been done by design because it's impossible that all the intelligent professors of these highly esteemed universities are that ignorant of observable reality.
-That which should have been tested, namely the use of HCQ in an early stage of infection to prevent severe illness as is recommended and proven effective everywhere in the world, left out intentionally by whoever was in charge of the UK and WHO studies.
-The highest responsibility is with the World Health Organization whose power elite are in control of worldwide policy and they were quick to ban HCQ from the western world, based on their own suspicious and incomplete research, while it was being used effectively in the rest of the world.
+And given the fact that this knowledge was widely available it is highly suspicious.
+This must have been done by design because it's impossible that all the intelligent "professors" of these highly esteemed universities are that ignorant of observable reality.
+That which should have been tested, namely the use of HCQ in an early stage of infection to prevent severe illness as is recommended and proven effective everywhere in the world, was left out intentionally by whoever was in charge of the UK and WHO studies.
+The ultimate responsibility was with the WHO whose globalist elite are in control of global policy and they were quick to ban HCQ from the western world, based on their own suspicious and incomplete research, while it was being used effectively in the rest of the world.

 Studies (October-...
 2020)